 - And more

-Pro Tip: Don’t forget to keep a pregnancy journal to store your first ultrasound picture, your bumpies, and your memories of pregnancy.
+Pro Tip: Don’t forget to keep a pregnancy journal to store your first ultrasound picture, bumpies, and pregnancy memories.

 Your Pregnancy At 13 Weeks

-Here are a few highlights of what else is going on with your baby and body at the end of your first trimester.
+Here are a few highlights of what is happening with your baby and body at the end of your first trimester.

-At 13 weeks, your baby is about the size of a lemon, plum, or peach… A little over 2.5 inches long and weighing just under an ounce.
-Their eyes have developed, but are still shut.
+At 13 weeks, your baby is about the size of a lemon, plum, or peach… It is a little over 2.5 inches long and weighs just under an ounce.
+Their eyes have developed but are still shut.
 They are also developing their vocal cords and nervous system.

 It’s a good idea to start strengthening your pelvic floor muscles for an easier delivery.
-I personally used Every Mother to heal my diastasis recti after my first, and tone my pelvic area during my second pregnancy.
+After my first pregnancy, I started Every Mother to repair my ab separation.
+For my second, I learned they have a prenatal program to tone your pelvic floor.

-If you haven’t already, now is a good time to start reading up on pregnancy, your developing baby, birth, and what to expect when your little one arrives.
-Gather as much information as you can now because your pregnancy will go by so fast!
-Here are the books that I recommend for moms.
-Dads, don’t think I forgot about you!
-Here are my favorite pregnancy books for dads.
+If you haven’t already, now is a good time to start reading up on pregnancy, your developing baby, planning your baby shower, and what to expect when your little one arrives.